Event Explorer

 Instead of waiting for an analyst to pull custom reports or struggling with complex BI tools, Event Explorer puts these insights directly in your hands.

-Navigate to Understand > Segment > Events to unlock customer insight!
+Navigate to Understand > Segment > Events to unlock new insight

 Accessing Event Explorer